-Cookies are created when a user's browser loads a particular website.
+Cookies are created when a user’s browser loads a particular website.
 The website sends information to the browser which then creates a text file.
-Every time the user goes back to the same website, cookies helps to improve user experience of the website by remembering your last pages visited and your search preferences and settings.
+Every time the user goes back to the same website, cookies help to improve the user experience of the website by remembering your last pages visited and your search preferences and settings.

 Cookies also help us provide you with a better website by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.

 It enables Stirling Ackroyd Legal to measure, optimise and build audiences for advertising campaigns served on Facebook.
 In particular it enables Stirling Ackroyd Legal to see how our users move between devices when accessing the Stirling Ackroyd Legal web site and Facebook, to ensure that Stirling Ackroyd Legal Facebook advertising is seen by our users most likely to be interested in such advertising by analysing which content a user has viewed and interacted with on the Stirling Ackroyd Legal web site.